hi-primus/optimus/CONTRIBUTING.md

    Pull Request would represent.
 4. To merge the Pull Request if you do not have permission to do that, you may request a second reviewer to merge it for you.
+5. Optimus uses the LGTM convention for indicating the strongest level of technical sign-off on a patch: simply comment with     the word “LGTM”.
+It specifically means: “I’ve looked at this thoroughly and take as much ownership as if I wrote the patch myself”.
+If you comment LGTM you will be expected to help with bugs or follow-up issues on the patch.

 ### Developer and administrator